-Asmat (name changed), an Anganwadi worker from central Kashmir’s Budgam district is working in the Integrated Child Development Services (ICDS) scheme in Jammu and Kashmir for a decade now.
+Asmat (name changed), an Anganwadi worker from central Kashmir is working in the Integrated Child Development Services (ICDS) scheme in Jammu and Kashmir for a decade now.

-Married for four years, Asmat had a tiff with her husband recently forcing her to turn to her younger brother for two thousand odd rupees for her treatment.
+She had a tiff with her husband recently forcing her to turn to her relative for a few hundred rupees for her treatment.
 The roughly half a century-old ICDS scheme, aimed at fulfilling the nutritional needs of children, adolescent girls and pregnant and lactating mothers could not come handy for a woman in need of a few hundred bucks to see a doctor.

 Close to 60,000 Anganwadi workers and helpers like Asmat working in the Anganwadi centers of ICDS J&K on a meager monthly honorarium of Rs 5,100 and Rs 2,550 respectively, have been left high and dry with their wages pending for the last nearly six months amid the prevailing COVID-19 pandemic with the authorities in the union territory citing the delay in the central share of the funds for the withheld salaries.